 The problems considered in this paper comprise both combinatorial decisions, modeled by using integer variables, and physical phenomena, modeled by a partial differential equation (PDE).
 More precisely, some of the variables of a mixed-integer program are constrained by the solution of a PDE (in the role of a continuous state variable), and the PDE in turn is influenced by the discrete variables.
 Hence the control variables are partly continuous time-dependent vector-valued functions and partly discrete time-dependent vector-valued functions.
-Since the feasibility of the PDE-defined state acts as an additional constraint on the mixed-integer program, such problems are called "mixed-integer PDE-constrained optimization" (MIPDECO) (see, e.g., [25]).
-PDE-constrained optimization without integer variables is already an ambitious field of research (see, e.g., [21] and the literature cited therein), which is reflected by the large number of scientific contributions (e.g., [2]).
+Since the feasibility of the PDE-defined state acts as an additional constraint on the mixed-integer program, such problems are called "mixed-integer PDE-constrained optimization" (MIPDECO) (see, e.g., [29]).
+PDE-constrained optimization without integer variables is already an ambitious field of research (see, e.g., [2,24] for a survey over the field and the applied mathematical methods as well as some applications).
 Continuous control spaces typically fail to be convex with respect to the norm topology; hence their analysis requires more sophisticated topological concepts.
 In addition, well-posedness is often not naturally present, and a regularization of the problem is required to guarantee convergent discretization schemes.
 For MIPDECO problems, the integer nature of some of the control variables imposes additional difficulties, including convexity issues and the disconnectedness of the control space.

-Two approaches exist for the solution of optimization problems constrained by differential equations: discretize-then-optimize and optimize-then-discretize (see, e.g., [24]).
+Two approaches exist for the solution of optimization problems constrained by differential equations: discretize-then-optimize and optimize-then-discretize (see, e.g., [24, Sect.
+3.2], or [23]).
 Here, we follow the discretize-then-optimize approach, because our basic idea is to transform the given semi-continuous problem into an approximating mixed-integer linear program (MILP).
-This approach was also chosen in recent publications that required discrete decision variables in PDE-constrained optimization problems, such as [20], where a finite-volume method is applied.
-Moreover, we believe that it is unlikely that an optimize-then-discretize approach can be developed for MIPDECOs, because it would imply the existence of algebraic optimality conditions for finite-dimensional general MILPs, which seems unlikely.
+This approach was also chosen in recent publications that required discrete decision variables in PDE-constrained optimization problems, such as [22], where a finite-volume method is applied.
+Moreover, we believe that it is unlikely that an optimize-then-discretize approach can be developed for MIPDECOs, because it would imply the existence of algebraic optimality conditions for finite-dimensional general MILPs.

 To study MIPDECO problems, one must combine knowledge from two fields of mathematics, namely, numerics of PDEs and discrete optimization, which historically have little in common and generally use completely different models and mathematical tools.
 The study of the numerics of PDEs began with the work on finite-difference methods by Richardson in 1911.
-The examination of discrete or linear optimization was fundamentally influenced by the work of Dantzig in 1947; see also [6].
+The examination of discrete or linear optimization was fundamentally influenced by the work of Dantzig in 1947; see also [8].
 Research on problems requiring PDEs to be integrated into discrete optimization problems has only recently begun.
-Most of these studies focus on problems where the PDEs are defined on the arcs of the network, such as in traffic flow problems [12], in production networks [8, 13, 17], or in the coolest path problem [10].
+Most of these studies focus on problems where the PDEs are defined on the arcs of some given network, such as in traffic flow problems [14], in production networks [10,15,19], additive manufacturing [33], gas [26] and heating [27] networks, or in the coolest path problem [12].
 In contrast the problems studied here are constrained by a time- and space-dependent PDE, while their control is constrained by binary variables.
-To our knowledge publications considering those kinds of problems consider only a one-way influence, meaning that only the PDE is influenced by the flow of the network [4] or the PDE is an additional constraint for the flow on the network [18].
-The model described here, however, considers an interdependent bilateral influence: the decision variables may be constrained by the state described by the PDE, and the control of the PDE may be simultaneously constrained by the decision variables.
+To our knowledge publications considering those kinds of problems consider only a one-way influence, meaning that only the PDE is influenced by the flow of the network [4] or the PDE is an additional constraint for the flow on the network [20] without itself being affected by the network flow.
+The model described here, as showcased by the first application presented in this work, allows for an interdependent bilateral influence: the decision variables may be constrained by the state described by the PDE, and the control of the PDE may be simultaneously constrained by the decision variables.